 [and 3 reasons why it’s worth the effort to write the vision out]

-In its power to change lives, a strong vision statement does three things: It attracts a team, unites a community, and fulfills the mission.
-Hope for a different future is an important core value of entrepreneurs and ministry leaders; it’s one that wakes leaders and teams early in the morning, plants their feet firmly on the ground and sends them running in the direction of team goals﹣keeps them persevering through whatever trials may come while on the path to fulfill the mission.
+In its power to change lives, a strong vision statement does three things: It attracts a team, unites a community, and fuels your mission.
+Hope for a different future is an important core value of entrepreneurs and ministry leaders; it’s one that wakes leaders and teams early in the morning, plants their feet firmly on the ground and sends them running in the direction of team goals.
+Your vision keeps them persevering through whatever trials may come while on the path to fulfill the mission.

 A vision statement attracts (AND repels!)

 Vision drives leaders who know their actions will bring people with them, as well as inspires those who join to make a difference in the world.
-While vision attracts and inspires those who share a hope for the future, it will equally shock and repel the people who do not emotionally connect with the vision.
-If the vision makes even the team’s optimist feel a bit uncomfortable, the team will be on the right track.
+“It crystallizes an emotional connection between employees and the business.”
+Harvard Business Review.
+If the vision is unsettling to your most optimistic team member, you are on the right track.

 A vision statement unites a community

 Writing a vision statement can feel like a big undertaking.
-Leaders may even wonder whether it’s worth all the effort to inscribe the vision.
+You may even be wondering whether it’s worth all the effort to inscribe the vision.
 Writing is time away from all the REAL work that needs to be done in an organization, right?
-Putting the vision in words is also an opportunity for team members to point out any inadequacies they have stumbled upon over the years.
-But here’s the truth.
-A vision statement drives any mission.
-Stating the vision underpins an outcome of teams remaining faithful to the mission.
-And on days when the mission feels too hard, the written vision will inspire others to see the future in a new way, making it possible to carry out the steps set before them.
-A vision statement supports, communicates, and fulfills the mission.
+Putting the vision in words provides an opportunity for team members to point out any inadequacies they have stumbled upon.